-Mynor Alexander can teach you a few things about Flexbox and card layouts, and you don’t even need to see him in person.
+Mynor Alexander can teach you a few things about Flexbox and card layouts, and you don’t even need to see him in person!
 It’s all right here within the source code of this Responsive Card Layout built using Flexbox.
-Nowadays the adaption of card layouts is growing increasingly, the value that they provide for design experience is invaluable and so it goes without saying that learning how to use cards in design as a front-end developer is going to be quintessential for progressing to the future of web design.
+Nowadays, the adaption of card layouts is continuously growing; the value that they provide for design experience is invaluable.
+And so, it goes without saying that learning how to use cards in design as a front-end developer is going to be quintessential for progressing to the future of web design.

 CSS Only Responsive Layout with Smooth Transitions

-Ying Zhang works with several big brands as a web developer, and hosts her own project Pure Essence to discuss her own progress as a developer.
-Amongst the snippets that she has shared, you’ll find this pure CSS layout with supported smooth transition, all fully and completely responsive optimized.
-The transitions happen through a menu selection at the bottom of the page, once an item has been clicked on then a new page rolls open using the smooth transition implementation.
-The each individual aspect of the pages can be customized as best fits your requirements.
+Ying Zhang works with several big brands as a web developer, and hosts her own project Pure Essence to discuss her own progress in her career.
+Amongst the snippets that she has shared, you’ll find this pure CSS layout with supported smooth transition, all fully and completely responsive.
+The transitions happen through a menu selection at the bottom of the page.
+Once you click on an item, a new page rolls open with a smooth transition.
+Furthermore, you can customize each individual aspect of the page as best fits your requirements.
 Lovely example of how to build interactivity on the web.

 Grid with Layouts

-This is yet another share from Angular Material, this time they’re sharing a simple grid layout that can be used as a boilerplate for future design development.
+This is yet another share from Angular Material; this time, they’re sharing a simple grid layout that you can use as a boilerplate for future design development.
 Keep an eye on their CodePen page as they continue to push out new layouts and concepts in preparation for the full release of Angular 2 framework.